aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/consolidation-function/_index.md

 ## **Consolidation function**

 Aspose.Cells for JavaScript via C++ can be used to apply ConsolidationFunction to data fields (or value fields) of the pivot table.
-In Microsoft Excel, you can right-click the value field and then select **Value Field Settings...** option and then select the tab **Summarize Values By**.
+In Microsoft Excel, you can right‑click the value field and then select **Value Field Settings...** option and then select the tab **Summarize Values By**.
 From there, you can select any ConsolidationFunction of your choice like Sum, Count, Average, Max, Min, Product, Distinct Count, etc.

 Aspose.Cells for JavaScript via C++ provides [**ConsolidationFunction**](https://reference.aspose.com/cells/javascript-cpp/consolidationfunction/) enumeration to support the following consolidation functions.